DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
 Reworked turnstiles on the Science DK.
 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
 For another layout, revision is desirable.
-	- You can have a hotkey run a debug/utility routine (in `_PKL_main.ahk`) of choice, by means of `epklDebugHotkey` and `whichUtility` in the Settings files.
-	- Vanilla Colemak-eD added to the MSKLC folder; there was only CAWS before.
-The Vanilla layout is ISO/ANSI agnostic.
-	- A "Special keys" tab on the Settings GUI can define Caps key behavior, Compose keys and CoDeKeys.
-		- These can also be set using the Key Mapper tab and `.ini` file editing, but this way should be more clear for newcomers.
-	- Instead of a tricksy {Shift DownTemp} one-shot Shift on CoDeKey etc, a new syntax for, e.g., {Shift OSM} now activates the Sticky Mod routine.
-		- It works with any prefix-entry α or β (AHK code) entries.
-		- This is necessary to use OSM Shift in a string with VK/SC mapped keys, as their Send methods don't cancel {Shift DownTemp}.

-	- Dual-function Compose/DK "CoDeKey": If a sequence isn't recognized by the Compose key, it becomes a dead key (@co0) instead.
-		- This seems very nice for locale layouts' special letters.
-I've put mine next to the ISO-Compose key for easy rolls.
-		- I've also tested out punctuation-plus-space home row mappings, ++ on the `NEIO;UY'-` keys.
-These are very promising!
-		- The punctuation CoDeKey, in my experience, works wonderfully with a thumb Compose key like the key-next-to-RAlt.
-		- Several default X11 sequences cause trouble with this: `c+<letter>` (caron), `b+<letter>` (breve), `ng` for ŋ, `ae` for æ etc.
-		- I had to nuke/unselect most one-char composes/completions, to make sure we don't stumble over a sequence when wanting the DK.
-			- Some sequences were restored with a leading apostrophe, like for instance `'ng` instead of just `ng` for ŋ.
-		- Since it's still slightly Work-In-Progress, it isn't on by default.
-Turn it on with a `CoDeKeys` entry in `EPKL_Settings_Override.ini`.
-	- Added a separate dead key for the Shift-Compose mapping, `@co1`.
-Using the CoDeKey © key, we can then have both @co0 and @co1.
-		- For now, it points to the Ext_Command release table.
-Slight problem: Its releases are Shift sensitive, so mind Sticky Shift timing.
-	- Made a `CoDeKeys` setting in the Settings file for which Compose keys are CDKs, instead of the old `if co0 defined` nonsense.

-	- EPKL now sends separate KeyUp and KeyDown events for VK/SC mapped keys.
-Should be okay for typing games and tests now.
-		- This is a pretty huge development, really!
-It's a step in the direction of gaming-friendly EPKL.

-	- Compose can now work with VK/SC mapped keys.
-This allows you to compose accented letters etc with a VK/SC/System type layout.
-		- The GetKeyName(sc) function doesn't work with shifted output etc, so I used a DLL call to ToUnicodeEx.
-		- This worked, but had a side effect: OS Dead Keys now output, e.g., `¨¨` (whereas before they did nothing), due to a GetKeyboardState call(?)

-	- Rearranged the Layouts_Default (and Override_Example) file so that there's a commented-out `;[pkl]` section for Tarmak, then a `[pkl]` w/ the rest.
-		- That way, you only have to uncomment the first `;[pkl]` to get Tarmak!
-Much simpler.
-Also, more settings can be uncommented and ready.

-	- Separated the layout shorthand `@L` into LayMain (`@L`) and LayPath (`@P`).
-It's clearer, and you can use `@L` as LayName in description strings.

 <br>